NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 s-coordinates `SWPacific_DOMAINcfg_namelist_cfg`_
 -------------

+skip this and jump to the z-coordinates heading

 .. note: At one point I tried to use s-coords but it wasn't working.
 Perhaps it would work now that the boundary problems are fixed.
 I did not investigate it though.
 However I leave these s-coordinate namelist options here because they